-In her work as a journalist, Deming covered Shields, and the author is open about the fact that the pride of Flint, Michigan is one of the inspirations for her new book.
+In her work as a journalist, Deming covered Shields, and the author is open about the fact that the pride of Flint, Michigan is one of the inspirations for her novel.
 However, Gravity is not a thinly veiled telling of Sheilds’s rise to prominence, but something more.
 It is a literary take on “the sweet science” from a new perspective and for a new generation of readers.

 Deming’s teenage protagonist, Gravity Delgado, has a mother who ignores her, a father she hasn’t seen in years, and a younger brother who has become her responsibility.
 She also has a knack for breaking things and the story begins when she walks into a Brooklyn boxing gym and begins harnessing that destructive talent by working with the gruff Coach Thomas.
 She quickly finds success in the ring and the story follows her journey from the city’s Golden Gloves tournament to the Olympics.